sourcegraph/about/blogposts/github-universe-liveblog-ceos-keynote.md

 GitHub has a lot of integrations and are investing in relationships with integration partners to grow the ecosystem.
 They have a new early access program for key partners to get access to beta, unreleased features.

-there's a new GraphQL API, already released to selected integration partners.
+There's a new GraphQL API, already released to selected integration partners.

 GitHub is shipping new authentication features for large companies